Non-contact mechanics of soft and liquid interfaces by hydrodynamic confinement using a frequency-modulated AFM: Introduction

 In the present work, we implement this elastohydrodynamic probing scheme using FM-AFM~\cite{Giessibl2003, albrechtFrequencyModulationDetection1991, garciaDynamicAtomicForce2002}.
 In FM-AFM, a stiff probe oscillates normal to the interface without direct mechanical contact.
 The resonance frequency shift $\Delta f$, and the additional dissipation of the probe, provide simultaneous access to the conservative and dissipative components of the interaction with the interface.
 The high stiffness and quality factor of the probes ensure sufficient sensitivity in liquid environments while maintaining stable, contactless operation~\cite{ondarccuhu2013nanoscale}.

 We first validate this FM-AFM based approach on a reference liquid-solid system, to which the elastohydrodynamic model applies.
 This validation step establishes the reliability of the measurement protocol and data analysis for separating elastic and viscous contributions.
 We then apply the same experimental method and analysis to a liquid-liquid system.
 This configuration constitutes an extreme test case, involving neither solid elasticity nor an established theoretical description.
-By extending elastohydrodynamic measurements from liquid-viscoelastic systems to liquid-liquid interfaces, this work demonstrates that FM-AFM provides a robust and versatile tool for probing the mechanical response of soft and liquid interfaces under hydrodynamic confinement.
+By extending this hydrodynamic confinement approach from liquid-solid to liquid-liquid systems, this work shows that FM-AFM provides a robust and versatile tool for probing the effective mechanical response of soft and liquid interfaces under confinement.
+In the liquid-liquid case, the purpose of the present work is primarily to establish the experimental observables and their trends under confinement.
+A full quantitative theory for mobile liquid-liquid interfaces is left for future work.